 Does arginine actually help hair growth?

-Mechanistic research shows arginine boosts nitric oxide and growth factors.
+Mechanistic research suggests arginine supports blood flow and growth factors.
 Results depend on consistency and overall nutrition.

 How does plant protein compare to collagen for hair?

-Collagen provides glycine and proline but lacks all essential amino acids.
-Lupin Gold delivers a full profile including arginine, lysine, and cysteine for keratin production.
+Collagen lacks essential amino acids.
+Lupin Gold delivers a complete profile for keratin synthesis.

 Is Lupin Gold suitable for vegans?

 Yes.
-100% West Australian sweet lupins.
-No animal-derived ingredients.
+It is made from 100% West Australian sweet lupins.

-Most can safely consume a few grams per day.
-Avoid large doses if you have low blood pressure or herpes outbreaks.
-Check with your doctor if unsure.
+Avoid high doses if you have low blood pressure or herpes outbreaks.
+Consult a healthcare professional if unsure.

 Helpful links: Beauty from Within • Lupin Gold Protein • Recipes

-Disclaimer: This is general info, not medical advice.
-Speak with a healthcare professional for individual guidance.
+Disclaimer: This is general information, not medical advice.
+Always consult a healthcare professional.